JedLee6/Top150-LeetCode-Quick-Review-Notes/05_HashMap/040_HashMap_205._Isomorphic_Strings.md

         char tChar = t.charAt(i);
         // Check if it has a mapping rule from s to t for sChar if (sToT.containsKey(sChar)) {
-            // If so check for the consistency of the mapping rule from sChar to tChar if (sToT.get(sChar) != tChar) {
+            // If so check the consistency of the mapping rule from sChar to tChar if (sToT.get(sChar) != tChar) {
                 return false; // Inconsistent mapping
             }